JohnEnev/git-training-collab/README.md

-Hello to my new repo for training
+ adding this line to test commit